 The private alternative loans are available from commercial lenders for educational costs.
 They are based on creditworthiness (meaning that the lender will do a credit check).
 We recommend that students first consider a Federal Direct Graduate PLUS loan, however, if denied based on credit issues a private loan is a viable alternative.

 Credit plays a vital role in eligibility for PLUS and private alternative loans; therefore, you should take the time to review your credit with credit agencies as soon as possible.
 You should review your credit to ensure that your data is accurate and does not include data associated with identity theft.
 You may request a free annual credit report at www.annualcreditreport.com.

 The three individual credit agencies are:

 Atlanta, GA 30348

 P.O.
 Box 1000

 We recommend you request a copy of your credit report to ensure that there are no errors on it and that all valid credit problems are addressed before applying for the Federal PLUS or Private Alternative Loans.

 The Office of Student Account Services (OSAS) offers a monthly payment plan to assist with direct costs that are billed through the University.
 For further information on the monthly payment plan visit their website by clicking here.

-Students interested in borrowing from the Graduate PLUS Loan Program should accept their loans in order for a credit check to be administered by the Federal Government.
-You may decline any aid awarded to you.
-You may do so on CaneLink (formerly myUM).
+Students may decline any awarded aid on CaneLink.
+The Financial Aid Office assumes acceptance for any aid not declined by you.
 Please note, the link is at the top of the page.
 In order to request your loans be reduced, please send an e-mail to the Financial Aid Office at firstname.lastname@example.org.